Carduus pycnocephalus: Control

 Biological control agents have limited success with Carduus pycnocephalus.
-Insects that tested host-specific by the California Dept. of Agriculture and caused significant damage to the reproductive structures of the Italian thistle have not been utilized, due to concerns about possible predation of California's native thistle species.
+Insects that tested host-specific by the California Department of Agriculture and caused significant damage to the reproductive structures of the Italian thistle have not been utilized, due to concerns about possible predation of California's native thistle species.
 Puccinia cardui-pycnocephali is a species of rust (fungus) apparently exclusive to Carduus pycnocephalus.
 Other rust species have been found on Italian thistle as well.

-Grazing by sheep or goats (not cattle) in Australia has showed promise as well.
+Grazing by sheep or goats (not cattle) in Australia has shown promise as well.